bodrick/awesome/TOPICS.md

 ## json

 *   [pinojs/pino](https://github.com/pinojs/pino) - 🌲 super fast, all natural json logger
 *   [biomejs/biome](https://github.com/biomejs/biome) - A toolchain for web projects, aimed to provide functionalities to maintain them.
+Biome offers formatter and linter, usable via CLI and LSP.
 *   [DandelionSprout/adfilt](https://github.com/DandelionSprout/adfilt) - The place where I, DandelionSprout, store my web filter lists for countless topics, including my Nordic adblock list.
 As simple as that, really.
 *   [AykutSarac/jsoncrack.com](https://github.com/AykutSarac/jsoncrack.com) - ✨ Innovative and open-source visualization application that transforms various data formats, such as JSON, YAML, XML, CSV and more, into interactive graphs.
 *   [kellyjonbrazil/jc](https://github.com/kellyjonbrazil/jc) - CLI tool and python library that converts the output of popular command-line tools, file-types, and common strings to JSON, YAML, or Dictionaries.
 This allows piping of output to tools like jq and simplifying automation scripts.